 Whatever the season, Mary Carol spends much of her free time outdoors.
 Hiking, snowshoeing, biking and gardening are among her favorite ways to enjoy the natural world.

-Margaret Root is a Licensed Master Social Worker currently working at Community Concern in Hamburg, NY, where she regularly integrates mindfulness in her therapeutic work with clients.
+In addition to her association with Grow Mindful WNY, Margaret works at Community Concern in Hamburg, NY where she regularly integrates mindfulness in her therapeutic work with clients.

 Formally, Margaret worked as a regional liaison between the NYS Office of Mental Health and schools seeking to link students with mental health services to ameliorate challenges and difficulties.
 Having worked with a wide range of student populations and school cultures over nearly 30 years, Margaret has the grounding to collaboratively adapt and tailor a mindfulness program to suit the particular needs of diverse groups.
 Recently, Margaret has been leading a semester-long mindfulness course on behalf of the junior class at Sacred Heart Academy in Amherst.